Yeh Hai Mohabbatein Spoiler: Raman In Trouble! Mysterious Girl Files Molestation Case Against Raman!

 On the other hand, Romi is upset with the situation at home.
 Without Mihika's knowledge, he makes a down payment for a house!
 He asks Mihika to shift with him as he is fed up of people fighting in the Bhalla house.

-Raid At Bhalla Office!
+Roshini Rushes To Raman To Inform About Raid At Bhalla Office!

 Meanwhile, at the hospital, Roshni gets to know that Bhalla's office is going to get raided.
 She rushes to Raman to inform the same to him.
 Well, it has to be seen as to how will Raman react on seeing Roshni.